-- 1. CMHA will accept up to 30 referrals a calendar year from YWCA to provide housing opportunities to homeless families in Clermont County.
-(85 Pts) - 2.
+- CMHA will offer a preference to any participant family that has been terminated from its HCV program due to insufficient program funding.
+(100 Pts) - 2.
+CMHA will offer a preference to any applicant family whose voucher was terminated due to insufficient program funding.
+(95 Pts) - 3.
+Emergency transfers from CMHA's Public Housing or other covered housing program operated by CMHA.
+(90 Pts) - 4.
+CMHA will accept up to 30 referrals a calendar year from YWCA to provide housing opportunities to homeless families in Clermont County.
+(85 Pts) - 5.
 CMHA will accept up to 30 referrals a calendar year from James Sauls Shelter to provide housing opportunities to homeless families in Clermont County.
-(85 Pts) - 3.
-CMHA will accept up to 30 referrals a calendar year from House of Peace to provide housing opportunities to families who are homeless in Clermont County.
-(85 Pts) - 4.
-CMHA will accept up to 30 referrals a calendar year from Greater Cincinnati Behavioral Health Services (GCBHS) to provide housing opportunities to disabled families in Clermont County.
-(85 Pts) - 5.
+(85 Pts) - 6.
+CMHA will accept up to 30 referrals a calendar year from House of Peace to provide housing opportunities to homeless families in Clermont County.
+(85 Pts) - 7.
+CMHA will accept up to 40 referrals a calendar year from Greater Cincinnati Behavior Health Services (GCBHS) to provide housing opportunities to disabled families in Clermont County.
+(85 Pts) - 8.
 CMHA will accept up to 30 referrals a calendar year from Clermont Senior Services to provide housing opportunities to elderly families in Clermont County.
-(85 Pts) - 6.
+(85 Pts) - 9.
 CMHA will accept up to 20 referrals a calendar year from Brightview Health to provide housing opportunities to homeless families in Clermont County.
-(85 Pts) - 7.
-CMHA will accept up to 10 referrals a calendar year from Clermont County Department of Developmental Disabilities to provide housing opportunities to homeless families in Clermont County. - 8.
-Homeless Preference (25 Pts) - 9.
-Veteran or Surviving Spouse (10 Pts)
+(85 Pts) - 10.
+CMHA will accept up to 10 referrals a calendar year from Clermont County Board of Developmental Disabilities to provide housing opportunities to homeless families in Clermont County.
+(85 Pts)

-- 10. CMHA will offer a preference to families that include victims of domestic violence, dating violence, sexual assault, or stalking who have either been referred by a partnering service agency or consortia.
+- 11. CMHA will accept up to 15 referrals a calendar year from Clermont County Public Defenders to provide housing opportunities to homeless families in Clermont County.
+(85 Pts) - 12.
+Homeless Preference- per HUD's definition of homeless (25 Pts) - 13.
+Veteran or Surviving Spouse (10 Pts) - 14.
+CMHA will offer a preference to families that include victims of domestic violence, dating violence, sexual assault, stalking, or human trafficking who have either been referred by a partnering service agency or consortia.
 The applicant must certify that the abuser will not reside with the applicant unless CMHA gives prior written approval.
-(9 Pts)

-- 11. Handicapped/Disabled Family (7 Pts)

-- 12. Elderly Preference (2 Pts)
+(7 Pts) - 15.
+Elderly Preference (1 Pt)